MDeanLindsay/PBI-README/README.md

 > **Note:** The link `#getting-started` matches the header `## Getting Started` (lowercase, spaces become hyphens).

-### Intended Use Case

-With the introduction of .pbip files, Power BI now offers source control capabilities for your reports.
-Why not extend that same source control approach to your documentation in a format developers are familiar with?
-Store your markdown in a repository, setup a connection with your report, and ReadMe will render your new data source without any additional tinkering needed.
-Your documentation evolves with your codebase, teams can update documentation without even opening the report, and everything stays in sync.

-If you're planning to write and edit markdown within PowerBI, this is probably not the best visual for you.
+### Importing Markdown

-While there are many ways to import your markdown, the section below outlines a best practice to import your raw markdown into PowerBi from a private repository.
+While there are many ways to import your markdown, the section below outlines best practices to import your raw markdown into PowerBi.
-If your repository is public for some reason, then you won't need any additional keys.

 <details>
 <summary><strong>Option 1: Connect Power BI to Private GitHub README</strong></summary>